jsalignon/cactus/docs/5_DA/Split.md

 ## DA_split__plotting_venn_diagrams

 ### Description
-This process takes as input all gene lists made by the previous process for a given comparison and generates venn diagrams for gene lists that share these keys: PA (DARs Peak Annotation), FC (Fold Change type) and TV (Theshold Value).
+This process takes as input all gene lists made by the previous process for a given comparison and generates venn diagrams for gene lists that share these keys: PA (DAR Peak Annotation), FC (Fold Change type) and TV (Theshold Value).
 Two types of plots are made:
 - proportional two ways venn diagrams:  ATAC-Seq vs mRNA-Seq with FC either up or down
 - fixed-size four-ways venn diagrams: ATAC-Seq vs mRNA-Seq with FC up and down.